ChoudharyNavit22/sitemate-backend/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-Please dont install any node_modules in any internal folders or try to run the application from internal folders as the whole application is automatically binded by Lerna and Yarn.
+Please dont install any node_modules in any internal folders or try to run the application from internal folders as the whole application is automatically binded Yarn.

 # Contents